What is the Optimal Soil pH for Turfgrass?

 - Ryegrasses (perennial and annual): Soil (50-65oF), Air (60-85oF)

 - Kentucky bluegrass: Soil (50-65oF), Air (60-85oF)

 - Bermudagrass: Soil (68-75oF), Air (70-95oF)

-What is the Difference Between Turf Blue Pro and Turf Blue HGT?
+What is the Difference Between Turf Blue Pro and HGT?

-- Turf Blue HGT contains the unique cultivar ‘Barvette HGT’, an aggressively spreading, fine leaf textured, and highly disease tolerant plant that is considered a standard in the National Turfgrass Evaluation Program (NTEP).
-This cultivar alongside ‘Barserati’ and two other elite bluegrasses make up the remainder of the Turf Blue HGT, making it a superior blend in almost any climate.
-Turf Blue Pro contains all of the same excellent varieties with the exception of ‘Barvette HGT’; due to it absence, Turf Blue Pro has a slightly darker genetic color and is less aggressively spreading compared to Turf Blue HGT.
+- HGT contains the unique cultivar ‘Barvette HGT’, an aggressively spreading, fine leaf textured, and highly disease tolerant plant that is considered a standard in the National Turfgrass Evaluation Program (NTEP).
+This cultivar alongside ‘Barserati’ and two other elite bluegrasses make up the remainder of HGT, making it a superior blend in almost any climate.
+Turf Blue Pro contains all of the same excellent varieties with the exception of ‘Barvette HGT’; due to its absence, Turf Blue Pro has a slightly darker genetic color and is less aggressively spreading compared to HGT.

 What is the Difference Between Turf Saver RTF and Water Saver Pro?